akshayjha96/Different-dataset-Analysis_Churn-Prediction_ML_training/README.md

 * **Pokemon dataset:** This dataset contains information about all 809 Pokemon, including their name, type, stats, and abilities.
 * **Diamond dataset:** This dataset contains information about diamonds, including their price, carat, color, clarity, and cut.
 * **Iris dataset:** This dataset contains information about three species of iris flowers, including their sepal width, sepal length, petal width, and petal length.
+* **Churn dataset:** A telecom call churn dataset is a collection of data that tracks customer behavior and usage patterns over time.
+This data can be used to identify factors that may contribute to customer churn, such as high monthly bills, poor customer service, or a lack of competitive features.

 ## Libraries